giaphattram/db_flyway_sample/README.md

 This is an easy example how to create database migrations with [Flyway](http://flywaydb.org/)

-It is bases on PostgreSQL database and should run right away after checking it out, if your postgres-server is up and running.
+It is based on PostgreSQL database and should run right away after checking it out, if your postgres-server is up and running.
 You might need to add assword to the create- and drop-scripts depending on your database configuration for the postgres-user.
 Of course you clean also easily switch the example to make use of another database by